Mindful Unplug: The Joy Of Presence

-- Another set of gatherings — a first for The Mindful Unplug Experience — incorporates participatory sound, rhythm awareness, and voice practices, including an introduction to West African hand drumming.
-That introduction will culminate in a communal experience complete with drums.
-We’ll follow with simple, guided exercises to open and free the voice as a prelude to a song circle, featuring chants and songs gathered from our accomplished guide’s travels abroad and studies in World Music.
+- Mindful Unplug - Mindfulness Retreat— Longtime Ranch friend Matthew Marsolek of Drum Brothers is returning to The Unplug in 2020 to share his popular participatory sound, rhythm awareness, and voice practices, including an introduction to West African hand drumming.
+Simple, guided exercises to open and free the voice will be a prelude to a song circle, featuring chants and songs gathered from Matthew’s travels abroad and studies in World Music.

 About This Event